zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 var customers = context.Customers.WhereBulkContains(deserializedCustomers).ToList();
 ```

-So all three methods are very similar but serve different purpose.
+So all three methods are very similar but serve different purposes.

 ## What are the limitations?